David Ferrie: Death

-On February 22, 1967, less than a week after the New Orleans States-Item broke the story of Garrison's investigation, Ferrie was found dead in his apartment.
+On February 22, 1967, less than a week after the now-defunct afternoon newspaper the New Orleans States-Item broke the story of Garrison's investigation, Ferrie was found dead in his apartment.
 Two unsigned, undated typed letters were found at Ferrie's apartment.
-The first, found in a pile of papers, was a screed about the justice system, beginning with "To leave this life is, for me, a sweet prospect."
+The first, found in a pile of papers, was a screed about the justice system, beginning with "To leave this life is, for me, a sweet prospect.
+I find nothing in it that is desirable and on the other hand, everything that is loathsome."
 The second note was written to Al Beauboeuf, Ferrie's friend to whom he bequeathed all his possessions.
 Garrison said he considered Ferrie's death a suicide, but added "I am not ruling out murder."
 Garrison's aide, Lou Ivon, stated that Ferrie telephoned him the day after the story of Garrison's investigation broke and told him: "You know what this news story does to me, don't you.
 I'm a dead man.
 From here on, believe me, I'm a dead man."

 Ferrie's autopsy was performed by Orleans Parish coroner Nicholas Chetta and pathologist Ronald A. Welsh.
 They concluded that there was no evidence of suicide or murder and that Ferrie died of a massive cerebral hemorrhage due to a congenital intracranial berry aneurysm that had ruptured at the base of his brain.
 Upon learning of the coroner's findings, Garrison said, "I suppose it could just be a weird coincidence that the night Ferrie penned two suicide notes, he died of natural causes."
 On March 1, 1967, Garrison had Shaw arrested and charged him with conspiring to assassinate Kennedy.

-Jack Wardlaw, then with the now-defunct afternoon newspaper the New Orleans States-Item, and his fellow journalist Rosemary James, a native of South Carolina, co-authored Plot or Politics, a 1967 book which takes issue with the Garrison investigation.
+Jack Wardlaw, then with the States-Item, and his fellow journalist Rosemary James, a native of South Carolina, co-authored Plot or Politics, a 1967 book which takes issue with the Garrison investigation.
 Wardlaw won an Associated Press award for his story on the death of Ferrie.